timbru31/mms-stockshock/README.md

 **You need to supply the query hashes from the MM/S API as they change too often to maintain!**

 You can setup different categories (use the ID) to check, too.
-If desired, configure the webhook URL(s) or proxies.
+If desired, configure the webhook URL(s), websocket announcements or proxies.

 ### Slack/Discord notifications